 We give our goblin leather armour, a spear, 1d5 coins, a wolf-tooth necklace and a stolen silver broach.
-It will also have a wolf companion, but that will be a separate NPC.
+It also has a wolf companion, but that is a separate NPC.

 Notes (Optional)

 Finally, add any remaining details about the NPC that are relevant to the game.